Well-Posedness and Stability of Infinite-Dimensional Systems Under Monotone Feedback: Global Asymptotic Stability Under Nonlinear Feedback

 \begin{example} If $\psi:\zinf\to \zinf$ satisfies Assumption \ref{assum:phi} with $U=\zinf$ then it is easy to check that also the function $\phi: U \to U$ defined by $\phi(0)=0$ and $\phi(u)=\psi(\norm{u})\norm{u}\inv u$ for $u\neq 0$ satisfies \cref{assum:phi}.
 In particular, the saturation function $\phi:\mathbb{C}\to\mathbb{C}$ defined so that ${\phi}(u) = u$ whenever $\vert u\vert< 1$ and ${\phi}(u) = u/\vert u\vert$ whenever $\vert u\vert\geq 1$ satisfies Assumption~\ref{assum:phi}.
-Moreover, if $\phi_1:U_1\to U_1$ and $\phi_2:U_2\to U_2$ satisfy \cref{assum:phi}, then the same is true for $\phi : U\to U$ defined by $\phi(u)=(\phi_1(u_1),\phi_2(u_2))$ for $u=(u_1,u_2)^\top\in U:=U_1\times U_2$. \end{example}
+Moreover, if $\phi_1:U_1\to U_1$ and $\phi_2:U_2\to U_2$ satisfy \cref{assum:phi}, then the same is true for $\phi : U\to U$ defined by $\phi(u)=(\phi_1(u_1),\phi_2(u_2))^\top$ for $u=(u_1,u_2)^\top\in U:=U_1\times U_2$. \end{example}

-Our first main result establishes the convergence of individual solutions of the nonlinear closed-loop system under the assumption that \emph{linear} feedback of the form $u=-y+v$ achieves strong stability of the closed-loop semigroup.
+Our main result establishes the asymptotic convergence of generalised solutions of~\eqref{eq:nACPStabSec} to the origin under the assumption that \emph{linear} feedback of the form $u=-y+v$ achieves strong stability of the closed-loop semigroup $\T^K$.
+As shown in \cref{thm:SysNodeFeedback}, the generator $A^K$ of $\T^K$ is given by